 He is also a cattle rancher and has owned and renovated 13 ranches throughout his life.
 He now owns and operates the Gran Quivira Ranch between Mountainair and Corona.

-Mr. Dunn is a member of the Western States Land Commissioners Association, which consists of 23 states that together manage 447 million acres of surface estate, minerals properties, and land beneath navigable waterways, all held in trust for public education in our respective states.
-As State Land Commissioner he serves on a number of boards, including: New Mexico State Investment Council, Youth Conservation Corps, Capital Building Planning Commission, Coal Surface Mining Commission, Mining Commission, Oil Conservation Commission, Office of Interstate Natural Gas Markets, Natural Lands Protection Act Committee, and Rangeland Protection Advisory Committee.
+As Land Commissioner, Dunn served as a member of the Western States Land Commissioners Association, which consists of 23 states that together manage 447 million acres of surface estate, minerals properties, and land beneath navigable waterways, all held in trust for public education in members’ respective states.
+As NM Land Commissioner, he served on a number of boards, including the New Mexico State Investment Council, Youth Conservation Corps, Capital Building Planning Commission, Coal Surface Mining Commission, Mining Commission, Oil Conservation Commission, Office of Interstate Natural Gas Markets, Natural Lands Protection Act Committee, and Rangeland Protection Advisory Committee.

 A dedicated public servant, Aubrey serves on the Board of Directors of the New Mexico Coalition of Conservation Districts and is a district supervisor and past chairman of the Chaves County Soil and Water Conservation District.
 He is a past board member of the New Mexico Farm Credit Association, Alamogordo Chamber of Commerce, Roswell Chamber of Commerce, and the New Mexico Banker’s Association.

-Aubrey and Robin, his wife of 39 years, share three children, A. Blair Dunn, an attorney; Dr. Jamie Dunn, an optometrist; and Jed Dunn, a soil specialist with the National Resources Conservation Service; as well as three granddaughters Harper, Amelia and Alannah.
+Aubrey and Robin, his wife of 43 years, have three children, A. Blair Dunn, an attorney; Dr. Jamie Dunn Cole, an optometrist; and Jed Dunn, a soil specialist with the National Resources Conservation Service; as well as three granddaughters Harper, Amelia and Alannah.